theRealProHacker/Positron/README.md

 ### Global stylesheets
 - User agent stylesheet for each attribute
-    - inherited values have a default of inherit, most others auto
+    - inherited values have a default of inherit
-    - display: inline
+    - display: "inline"
 - User stylesheet overrides
 - Author stylesheet overrides (--root)